-Here is what Staff System Administrators at your organisation can adjust:
+Here is what System Administrators at your organisation can adjust:

-If this option is disabled, staff users will not be able to copy or paste chat messages.
+If this option is disabled, staff users will not be able to copy or paste chat messages on their devices.
 This prevents sharing messages outside of the app in the same way as importing / exporting documents.